hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

    For more information about the procedure of requesting the project please refer to the :ref:`Slurm accounting <accounting_leuven>` page.
 #.
 Throughout your course, we recommend to use the :ref:`Open OnDemand portal <ood>`.
 The students will only
-   need to use a web browser and do not need to install any other software.
+   need a web browser and will normally not need to install any other software.
 #.
 To ensure that students jobs do not wait in the queue during the hands-on sessions, we offer
    to reserve some limited resources during the session.
 In that case, please submit your exact resource requirements one week before the training, by latest.